CoreMedia/coremedia-globallink-connect-integration/docs/release/manual-test-steps.md

         3. The icon should mark the workflow as canceled (little “x” on the bottom right)

-## Scenario: Submitter and Instructions

-1. Log in as Rick C.
-2. Open the GlobalLink
-   settings `/Settings/Options/Settings/Translation Services/GlobalLink`
-    1. _type_ is set to “default”
-    2. Credentials for gcc are entered (**manual** workflow key)
-    3. Boolean property _isSendSubmitter_ is activated
-3. Choose an article and drag it into Control Room's “Localization Workflows” drop area
-    1. A window _Localization Workflow_ should pop up
-    2. Add a text to field _Notes_
-4. Click “Start”
-    1. The dialog should close without any error
-    2. A new workflow process should pop up in the "Running" area of Control Room's “Localization Workflows”
-5. Log in to the **GlobalLink Management Dashboard** (not Project Director, as the PD, for example, does not display the "submitter" as set in request)

-    1. The submitter and the instructions added to field _Notes_ are visible in the submission's detail view.
-6. Switch back to Studio or _Workflow App_ and cancel the workflow in the "Running" list.

-## Scenario: Cancelation in Studio

-1. Log in as Rick C.
-2. Open the GlobalLink
-   settings `/Settings/Options/Settings/Translation Services/GlobalLink`
-    1. _type_ is set to “default”
-    2. Credentials for gcc are entered (**manual** workflow key)
-3. Choose an article and drag it into Control Room's “Localization Workflows” drop area
-    1. A window _Localization Workflow_ should pop up
-    2. There should be no warnings or errors
-4. Click “Start”
-    1. The dialog should close without any error
-    2. A new workflow process should pop up in the "Running" area of Control Room's' “Localization Workflows”
-5. Select the workflow and click "X"
-    1. A dialog should pop
-6. Confirm the dialog
-    1. The dialog should close
-7. Go to the _Workflow App_'s overview
-    1. After a while, the workflow should appear in Rick's "Closed" workflows
-8. Double-click the canceled workflow
-    1. Field “Status” should display “Canceled”
-    3. The icon should mark the workflow as canceled (little “x” on the bottom right)

-## Scenario: Cancelation in GlobalLink

-1. Log in as Rick C.
-2. Open the GlobalLink
-   settings `/Settings/Options/Settings/Translation Services/GlobalLink`
-    1. _type_ is set to “default”
-    2. Credentials for gcc are entered (**manual** workflow key)
-3. Choose an article and drag it into Control Room's “Localization Workflows” drop area
-    1. A window _Localization Workflow_ should pop up
-    2. There should be no warnings or errors
-4. Click “Start”
-    1. The dialog should close without any error
-    2. A new workflow process should pop up in the "Running" area of Control Room's' “Localization Workflows”
-5. Log in to the _GlobalLink Management Dashboard_ and cancel the workflow
-6. Go back to the _Workflow App_
-    1. After a while, the workflow should appear in Rick's "Open" workflows
-    2. When accepting the task, Rick can only choose to abort and rollback the previous changes and accept the cancelation
-    3. Choose "Abort and rollback changes"
-7. Open the "Closed" area and double-click the canceled workflow
-    1. Field “Status” should display “Canceled”
-    2. The icon should mark the workflow as canceled (little “x” on the bottom right)

 ## Scenario: Error Handling

 1. Log in as Rick C.